Dr. Garri Hovhannisyan, Ph.D., C.Psych. (Supervised Practice)

 In our initial sessions, we will spend some time learning about what has brought you to therapy.
 Our goal will be to understand who you are as a person as well as how your various situations have come to shape you.
 To this end, I will ask about aspects of your past and your present, as well as the future (as you have envisioned it for yourself).
 I might also make use of evidence-based assessment tools to facilitate our process of exploring your inner life and its meanings together.
 After learning about the sources of distress in your life as well as your personal strengths and resiliencies, we will work together to establish goals and a treatment plan for you to achieve these goals.

-I am a clinical psychologist in supervised practice working under the supervision of Dr. Brent Mulrooney, C. Psych.
+I am currently a clinical psychologist in supervised practice working under the supervision of Dr. Brent Mulrooney, C. Psych.
 I completed my residency at the Centre for Interpersonal Relationships where I worked with clients with diverse challenges.
 Prior to my residency, I worked at a university psychology clinic for a number of years, providing psychological assessment and psychotherapy services for students and members of the broader community.

 I was granted a $40,000 Doctoral Fellowship by the Social Sciences and Humanities Research Council to support my doctoral research on the role of personality differences in experiences of psychological distress.
 Specifically, I developed a method of assessing why individuals become and stay stuck in their negative patterns, a method I draw on in my assessment practice at the Centre for Interpersonal Relationships.